vscoding1988/azure-log-pusher/backend/readme.md

 I was not able to make it work, even when the date was in correctly formatted, it still kept getting the wrong `TimeGenerated` value.
 So I will comment out the header (if I don't azure just drops the `Timestamp`) field.

-## TODO

-- add folder support
-- persist already parsed logs, to make tailing possible (maybe generate a hash for
-- add type option, or automatic recognition for numbers